qianqian121/nd013/project_03_behavioral_cloning/writeup.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 89-115) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 89-115) consisted of a convolution neural network with 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
+The input image is split into YUV planes and passed to the network.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)